 In the summertime a great day to visit the village is on a Wednesday afternoon, when you can take in the community market.

-Beginning in June and through September, from 4 pm to 7 pm, we enjoy fresh, delicious prepared foods and unique crafts by local artists and artisans.
+Beginning in June and through to September, on Wednesday afternoons we enjoy delicious, freshly prepared foods and unique crafts by local artists and artisans.

 There's always something new that we haven't tried before, and it's usually in the form of a fresh artisan bread or pastry.

 While you're there, another great place to visit is the Lavender Farm, known as Forest Green Man Lavender, where they grow their own lavender and have a retail store where you can buy their handmade lavender products.
 If you love essential oils they also distill their own lavender oil on the farm.

 After the market, we spend the rest of our day at the local Manitou Park & beach in the village for a quiet peaceful escape from the busier beaches in nearby Penticton.

 The park includes huge grass areas, a playground, ball fields, picnic tables, change rooms, washrooms, horseshoe pitch, volleyball court and is a family beach.

 There is also a pet friendly beach next to Manitou Park.